mgoellnitz/trackdown/index.md

 storage backend.
 And this is exactly what TrackDown was designed for.

 As an alternative you can at least mirror the issues from [GitHub][github] to have the notes with you and now the issue IDs for offline code commits.
+Or you can use the mirroring steps for migration purposes.

 ## GitLab

-[GitLab][gitlab] not only is a good online solution but also is a piece of installable software (like Bitbucket as the renamed Stash is also...).
+[GitLab][gitlab] not only is a good online solution but also is a piece of on premises software (like Bitbucket for the renamed git-Part - not hg.).
 It's wiki is also [GIT][git] based wiki and it comes with a wealth of other integration and usefull tools and details.